openhwgroup/cva6-sdk/README.md

-# Ariane SDK
+# CVA6 SDK

-This repository houses a set of RISCV tools for the [ariane core](https://github.com/pulp-platform/ariane).
-It contains some small modifications to the official [riscv-tools](https://github.com/riscv/riscv-tools).
+This repository houses a set of RISCV tools for the [CVA6 core](https://github.com/openhwgroup/cva6).
 Most importantly it **does not contain openOCD**.

 Included tools:
 * [Spike](https://github.com/riscv/riscv-isa-sim/), the ISA simulator
 * [riscv-tests](https://github.com/riscv/riscv-tests/), a battery of ISA-level tests
 * [riscv-pk](https://github.com/riscv/riscv-pk/), which contains `bbl`, a boot loader for Linux and similar OS kernels, and `pk`, a proxy kernel that services system calls for a target-machine application by forwarding them to the host machine
 * [riscv-fesvr](https://github.com/riscv/riscv-fesvr/), the host side of a simulation tether that services system calls on behalf of a target machine
-* [riscv-gnu-toolchain](https://github.com/riscv/riscv-gnu-toolchain), the cross compilation toolchain for riscv targets

 ## Quickstart